phonometrica/phonometrica/docs/intro/install.rst

     sudo tar xvjpf ~/Downloads/dolmen-XX-linux.tar.bz2
     sudo ln -s /opt/dolmen/bin/dolmen /usr/local/bin/

-You can now run Dolmen by simply typing ``dolmen &`` from a terminal window.
+You can now run Phonometrica by simply typing ``dolmen &`` from a terminal window.

 If you get an error about a missing SQL plugin, try to add the following